gmc-code/PC-microbit-micropython/docs/radio/radio_secrets.rst

 | Here's an example of how it works:
 | Plaintext:  THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG
-| Ciphertext: QEB NRFZH YOLTK CLU GRJMP LSBO QEB IXWV ALD
+| Ciphertext: WKH TXLFN EURZQ IRA MXPSV RYHU WKH ODCB GRJ

 ----